Lemonjai/bier_v2/README.md

 This log for all the work has been done, including the stuff created, done and modified.

+# Oct 30, 2016
+* Add the carrierwave gem for uploading the images
+* Add the ability to add images to the post

 # Oct 29, 2016
 * Initialise the app
 * Create the index for creating the beer and wine post -> Add the temporary link for posting